- Briefing Room

 The student intern may be converted to permanent or term position upon graduation and completion of program requirements.

 Veteran preference candidates are encouraged to apply.

-Vacancies for the Internship program are posted on www.usajobs.gov as part of the Pathways Programs.
+Vacancies for the Internship program are posted on www.usajobs.gov.
 Interested candidates should establish an account on USAJOBS, and may sign up for email notifications on job postings.
-FHWA Pathways vacancies will be posted under the heading “FHWA Pathways Intern”.
+FHWA vacancies will be posted under the heading “FHWA Pathways Internship”.

-To search for current internship opportunities, please visit: www.usajobs.gov and search for the phrase "FHWA Pathways Intern".
+To search for current internship opportunities, please visit: www.usajobs.gov and search for the phrase "FHWA Pathways Internship".

 |The Federal Government is an Equal Opportunity Employer.
 Hiring and advancement in the Federal Government are based on qualifications and job performance.|